BeaglePilot/beaglepilot/reports/report_victor.md

     - Issue with the GCS parameters (refer to https://groups.google.com/forum/#!topic/beaglepilot/dQlxse11JNI).
 There's also the UARTDriver to be checked.
     - Issue with the overlays.
 PRU and BB-SPI1-SWP-01 conflict.
     - How do we handle battery issues in the PXF hardware?
+    - It seems that the CS at SPI1 is not working as expected.
+MPU6000 always take the bus.

 - Plans for the next period (this is a list of tasks for the author):
     - script for cs activation